Internships & Student Programming

 Summer Nurse Extern Program

 The Scottish Rite for Children Summer Nurse Extern Program offers a paid opportunity to gain hands-on experience in a pediatric setting while learning preformance expectations of an entry-level staff nurse.
-Externs get the chance to attend educational seminars and in-services and join patients at one of Scottish Rite's specialized summer camps.
-Continued work opportunities in PRN Nurse Tech positions are also available.
-The program requires a 12-week commitment (May 13-Aug.
-2).
+Externs get the chance to attend educational seminars and in-services and join patients at Scottish Rite's specialized summer camps.
+PRN Nurse Tech positions are also available.
+The program requires a 11-week commitment (May 19-Aug.
+1) and participation in overnight summer camps.

 Application Process

-Application submissions will be accepted through Feb.
-9. Interviews will be held the week of Feb.
-26. Applicants must be currently enrolled in an accredited school of nursing and returning as a senior nursing student in the fall of 2024, graduating with a nursing degree in December 2024 or May 2025, and have a 3.25 GPA in nursing core courses and one clinical rotation by the program start date.
+Application submissions will be accepted through March 21.
+Interviews will be held the week of April 7.
+Applicants must be currently enrolled in an accredited school of nursing and returning as a senior nursing student in the fall of 2025, graduating with a nursing degree in December 2025 or May 2026, and have a 3.25 GPA in nursing core courses and one clinical rotation by the program start date.
 Pediatric rotation completion is preferred.
-All applicants must be able to fully commit to the 12-week program.
+All applicants must be able to fully commit to the 11-week program and participation in overnight summer camps.

 To apply, submit an online application and include the following information with your application: